 Often the most important areas for development are in:

 The content of customer communications always reflects the state of the customer experience.
-Sharing a clear picture of the situation throughout the organization helps to develop the business towards actual customer needs.
+Sharing a clear picture of the situation throughout the organisation helps to develop the business towards actual customer needs.

-Ian Golding, an international expert in customer experience development, will be our webinar guest on March 7, 2022.
-Sign up and get more hands-on tips on how to bring valuable content from your customer communications data into the development of your business.
+Ian Golding, an international expert in customer experience development, was our webinar guest in March 2022.
+See the webinar recording for more hands-on tips on how to bring valuable content from your customer communications data into the development of your business.